vgeorgiev0/vgeorgiev0/README.md

 👩‍💻 I'm currently working on a mobile app made with React-Native using the new Expo Router.

-🧠 I'm currently learning Next 13, Three.js, AWS, Docker, and Kubernetes.
+🧠 I'm currently learning Next 13, Three.js, AWS, Prisma, Docker, and Kubernetes.

 📫 How to reach me: